 Western-blacklegged Tick (Ixodes pacificus) The most common tick species found in Western Washington, and the primary vector of Lyme disease in western United States.
-American Dog Tick (Dermacentor variabilis) The most common tick species found in Eastern Washington, and a vector of tularemia and Rocky Mountain spotted fever.
-Nymph Adult Male Adult Female Photos by URI TickEncounter Resource Center In general, nymphal ticks are about the size of a poppy seed, and adult ticks, the size of a sesame seed.
+Adult Female Adult Female Adult Female Adult Female and Rocky Mountain spotted fever.
+Nymph Adult Male Adult Female Adult Female Adult Female Adult Female Photos by URI TickEncounter Resource Center In general, nymphal ticks are about the size of a poppy seed, and adult ticks, the size of a sesame seed.
 After becoming engored by a blood meal, the body expands substanially, and may appear grayish-brown